srives/dsi-toolkit/Readme.txt

 This readme.txt will tell you how to build and release this software.

 Release Notes:

+22 Nov 21
-    21 Nov 2022     * Create new install scripts/installer (instructions on usage below)
+* Create new install scripts/installer (instructions on usage below)
 * Installer installs Revit 2018, 2019, 2020, 2021, 2022, and 2023
   (2019 and 2023 are new)
 * Allow for straight excel and csv files (user choice) from dropdown
 * When creating CSV, take care of quotes in fields, and commas in fields
 * Add Sleeve Update button
 * Remove TigerStop button
 * Short user manual (this file)

+1 Dec 2022
+ * Change target path of install to Program Files (x86)\DSI\
+ * Correct Sleeve Update logic
+ * Add more messages to Sleeve Update logic

 GTP Sevices, 2022